 Seeking adventure and new experiences is a great idea for a better retirement.
 As we get older, our perception is that time is passing more quickly.
 As we grow older, more things are familiar to us and our brains can process what we know faster than what we have never experienced before.

 You can actually slow down the clock by trying new things.
 New experiences take more time to process, making time appear to last longer.

 6. Use Technology

-According to a Nielsen survey, millennials cited technology use as the most defining characteristic of their generation.
+According to a Nielsen survey from 2014, millennials cited technology use as the most defining characteristic of their generation.

-While you probably are not going to let technology take over your life, there are some pretty useful ways to use phones and computers to enhance and have a better retirement.
+While you are probably not going to let technology take over your life, there are some pretty useful ways to use phones and computers to enhance your life and have a better retirement.